7 Intro to ggplot

 7.2.1 What ggplot is best for

-Let me just start by saying that I’m a total ggplot geek.
-I’ll talk about ggplot figures the way people talk about new TikTok trends.
 When producing figures and graphs in R, ggplot is the absolute best approach because you’ll see the results right in your notebook.
-And, basic data visualizations are an absolutely essential skill for any data journalist: it helps you find important things in your data that you may ultimately report on.
+These basic data visualizations are an essential skill for any data journalist: it helps you find important things in your data that you may ultimately report on.
 So, ggplot is important for any R-based data journalism project.

 That being said, there are less complicated ways of creating publishable graphics.
 Tools like Datawrapper and Flourish can produce equally beautiful graphics without the code.
 So why learn ggplot?
 Because, (1) ggplot is super useful when you’re just learning about the data and (2) to get good enough in ggplot to make publishable graphics, you have to practice, practice, practice.
 Yes, ggplot is a big package with lots of nuance.
 But the more you take the time to learn it, the more you will master it.